ktorio/ktor-documentation/topics/openapi-spec-generation.md

 <deflist>
 <def>
 <title><code>enabled</code></title>
-Enables or disables OpenAPI metadata generation during compilation.
+Enables or disables OpenAPI route annotation code generation.
+Defaults to <code>false</code>.
 </def>
 <def>
 <title><code>codeInferenceEnabled</code></title>
 Controls whether the compiler attempts to infer OpenAPI metadata from routing code.
+Defaults to <code>true</code>.
 Disable this option if inference produces incorrect results or if you prefer to define metadata explicitly using annotations.
-For more details, see <a href="#code-inference">Code inference rules</a>.
+For more details, see <a href="#code-inference">the code inference rules</a>.
 </def>
 <def>
 <title><code>onlyCommented</code></title>
 Limits metadata generation to routes that contain comment annotations.
-By default, all routes are processed.
+Defaults to <code>false</code>, meaning all routing calls are processed except those explicitly marked with <code>@ignore</code>.
 </def>
 </deflist>